Browse the Repo

 If you want to deploy this repo in production, check out the following resources:

-security modules in the Acme example Reference Architecture: Production-ready sample code from the Acme Reference Architecture examples.
+security modules in the production example Reference Architecture: Production-ready example code from the Reference Architecture.

-Packer template with server-hardening in the Acme example Reference Architecture: Production-ready sample code from the Acme Reference Architecture examples.
+Packer template with server-hardening in the example Reference Architecture: Production-ready example code from the Reference Architecture.

 If you need help with this repo or anything else related to infrastructure or DevOps, Gruntwork offers Commercial Support via Slack, email, and phone/video.
 If you’re already a Gruntwork customer, hop on Slack and ask away!
 If not, subscribe now.
 If you’re not sure, feel free to email us at firstname.lastname@example.org.